int128/terraform-aws-kops-alb/README.md

 ```

 WARNING: `kops delete cluster` command will delete all EBS volumes tagged.
-You should take a snapshot before doing that.
+You should take snapshots before destroying.

 ## Tips